nullsc/Hack_Tools/Duplicate_Line_Remover/README.md

 Remove duplicate lines (emails) in a text file.

 Works by splitting each line into an email string then checks it against a set, if it's not a duplicate it writes the line to the output file and adds the email to the set.

+To use:
+Edit the delimiter and input/output files and run!

+Format:
+user@email.com:password